flutter/website/intellij-ide.md

 When a Flutter project is open in IntelliJ, you should see a set of Flutter specific buttons on the right-hand side of the toolbar.

-1. Locate the **Flutter Device Selector** drop-down button.
+1. Locate the **Flutter Target Selector** drop-down button.
 This will show a list of available targets.
 Select the target you want your app to started on.

 * When you connect devices, or start simulators, additional entries will appear.